chriswhong/amazon-orders-collage/README.md

 - Clone this repo
 - Install Dependencies `npm install`
-- Get an [order history report](https://www.amazon.com/gp/b2b/reports) from your Amazon account
+- Generate an [order history report](https://www.amazon.com/gp/b2b/reports) from your Amazon account
-- Create a directory `/data` and save your order history report csv in it
+- Save your order history report CSV to your computer

 - Download product images
-  - `node get-photos.js {path-to-your-csv}` (`node get-photos.js data/order-history.csv`)
+  - `node get-photos.js /path/to/your/order-history-report.csv`
-  - images will be saved in `/tmp`
+  - product images will be saved in `product_images/`

 - Assemble your collage!
   - `node assemble-collage`
-  - Your collage will be saved in `/output/amazon-collage.jpg`
+  - Your collage will be saved in `output/amazon-collage.jpg`
+  - An HTML grid version of your collage will be saved in `output/index.html`

 ## Customizing Dimensions